colelawrence/decipad/apps/docs/docs/quick-start/table-calculations.md

 Units provide context to your numbers and help you create calculations fast. <br />
 Any column with numbers on a table can have a unit.

-- To **add a unit to a column**, click the down triangle button on a column, click `Change type`, and type your new unit in the `create custom` field.
+- To **add a unit to a column**, click the down triangle button on a column, click `Change type`, and type your new unit in the `add custom unit` field.

 ### Add Column Series